Contact us today to start attracting more patients! 310 879 8003

 Meanwhile, business owners, journalists, and digital marketers today are searching for ways to detect AI content.

-At Digital Spotlight, we investigated our external and internal writer’s content using six AI content detection tools, including AI Classifier, Originality.ai, Copyleaks, Content at Scale, Corrector App, and Crossplag, to ensure that the articles are 100% human-written.
+At Digital Spotlight, we investigated our external and internal writer’s content using four AI content detection tools, including Originality.ai, Copyleaks, BrandWell, and Crossplag, to ensure that the articles are 100% human-written.

 Our standard process is to copy and paste the article draft into the AI detection tool.
 Any output with more than a 25% AI score on any AI content detector is considered failed, meaning that it was likely produced by AI.